 Distinguished author Maggie Gee was the judge for the Willesden international short story prize in 2011.
 We were honoured when she came to our results event in the Willesden library centre events studio to announce her verdict.
 Maggie was also generous with her comments, referring to each of the stories in turn before revealing the winner.

 And if you’ve reached the end of that video and want to see what happened next, here’s the answer.
 The charming Mary O’Shea, all the way from Cork for the night, graciously accepts her first prize award.

-Would any organisations out there like to help fund our current project Willesden Herald: New Short Stories 11?
-We are open to a limited number of full page adverts of a literary, bookish or academic nature.
+Would you like to help fund our current project, Willesden Herald: New Short Stories 11?
+We are open to a limited number of adverts of a literary, bookish or academic nature.
 Enquiries to firstname.lastname@example.org.
 Willesden Herald and Pretend Genius Press are non-profit, volunteer-based ventures.
 We receive no public or other official funding.

-We’re setting a limit of three advertising pages in the book.
-Rates: Page in front £150, back £125.
 In return we will include a permanent “supported by” icon and link of your choice on this website and in book publicity.
-Technical constraints: Monochrome, space available 90 x 170 mm, after allowing for page margins.

 “It is still dark when you finally arrive.
 A few streetlights set about the expanse of the cliff-top car park are dead, their bulbs ghostly and pale as blind eyes.
 All the parking bays are empty.
 The dim glow of the dashboard clock displays just after four, but like the speedometer, like the fuel gauge, like everything about the Astra, the hands are old and tired and worn and not to be trusted.
 It’s a miracle the car got this far.”